-The Behavioral Medicine Service is located in the Veterinary Health and Wellness Center at the Veterinary Health Complex.
+The Behavioral Medicine Service is located in the Veterinary Health and Wellness Center at the Veterinary Hospital.
 We specialize in the treatment of behavior disorders in companion animals.
 These include:

 - Anxiety disorders